 That's the biggest pack of lies ever.

 The punchline is that both are about the same in terms of performance, counter-intuitive as that may be.
 I wrote a little test program, which I tested on my system (Java SE 6, update 10, 64-bit server VM).
-All it does is print all the command-line arguments to System.out, a million times.
+All it does is print all the command-line arguments to System.out

 Here are some test results for a run with 25 empty arguments.
 I picked empty arguments to minimise any string-copying overhead that may exist; after all, the point here is to test the various array looping techniques, not string copying!